tesommer/FreeCrumbs/Building/Home/README.md

 ### Basic usage

-The following examples assumes you're in a terminal or command prompt with **bin** as the current directory.
+The following examples assume you're in a terminal or command prompt with **bin** as the current directory.
 ___

     finf